Looking for the perfect 7 Day Japan Itinerary 2023? This is the only guide you’ll need!

 Next on this 7 days Japan itinerary, head to Kiyomizu-michi street and follow it uphill until you reach the popular Kiyomizu-dera (Water) Temple.

-The walk leading up to the temple is almost as exciting as the temple visit itself, with a multitude of traditional buildings, shops and restaurants.
+The walk leading up to the temple is almost as exciting as the temple visit, with many traditional buildings, shops, and restaurants.

 The temple is built into the side of the mountain, and from the huge verandah, you can see spectacular views of the hillside and the entire city.